AzwadFawadHasan/CSE309Assignment3/README.md

 # CSE309Assignment3
-This repo contains the assignment 3 of webapp
+This repo contains the assignment 3 of webapp.
+It contains a weather app which uses OpenWeatherMap's api (ver 2.5)

 ## About
 Creating  a weather showing site using OpenWeatherMap's 5 day weather forecast data.